"Smaller and simpler" mantra rings through banking boardrooms

 The main challenge for bosses is how far to go.

-Most banks want to continue offering a range of services -- from personal savings accounts to takeover advice for companies and telling rich clients how to invest -- but to fewer clients.
+Most banks want to continue offering a range of services -- from personal savings accounts to takeover advice for companies and wealth management for rich clients -- but to fewer customers.

-Some bankers argue that simplification reverses two decades of globalisation that have benefited trade and finance, and could leave just three truly global banks -- HSBC, JPMorgan and Citigroup.
+Some bankers argue that simplification reverses two decades of globalization that have benefited trade and finance, and could leave only three truly global banks: HSBC, JPMorgan and Citigroup.

 But demands that 30 ‘systemically important’ banks hold more capital, and the more intense regulatory scrutiny they face, also throw into question the benefits of scale.